nilocallen/nilocallen.github.io/_pages/about.md

 ---
 layout: about
 title: About Me
-author: Johnathan Smith
+author: Colin Allen
-image: assets/images/about/author.jpg
+image: assets/images/about/treeme1.jpg
 signature: assets/images/about/signature.png
 ---